 - Trigger point therapy

 These techniques improve circulation and decrease muscle guarding around painful areas.
 Reduced stiffness allows surrounding muscles to activate more effectively during exercise.
 Manual therapy works best when combined with active rehabilitation.
 Passive care alone rarely provides lasting relief.
-Active strengthening and mobility exercises reinforce the benefits of hands-on treatment.
+Active strengthening and mobility exercises support the benefits of hands-on treatment.

 Resource: pmc.ncbi.nlm.nih.gov